How to Use Buddha Good Luck Charms?

 The Mythical Serpent

-Other symbols discovered in ancient Buddhist sites that still have meaning today include:
+Other symbols seen in historical Buddhist locations that have significance today include:

-- The Triratna, or Three Jewels, symbolizes the Buddha, the dharma (teachings and doctrine), and the sangha (community or the monastic order).
+- The Buddha, the dharma (teachings and doctrine), and the sangha are represented by the Triratna, or Three Jewels (community or the monastic order).

 The Auspicious Signs

-- The Victory Banner – Once a military standard in ancient Indian warfare; in Buddhism, it denotes the Buddha's triumph over the four maras, or hindrances, on the path to enlightenment.
+- The Victory Banner – In ancient Indian combat, it served as a military symbol; now, in Buddhism, it symbolizes the Buddha's victory over the four maras, or obstacles, on the way to enlightenment.

-- The Dharma Wheel – An eight-spoked wheel representing the Noble Eightfold Path that leads people out of the cycle of rebirth and into Nirvana.
+- The Dharma Wheel – A wheel with eight spokes, signifying the Noble Eightfold Path, which leads individuals out of the cycle of rebirth and into Nirvana.

-- The Lotus Flower - Exemplifying rising above the murkiness and blooming into enlightenment.
+- The Lotus Flower - Showing overcoming obscurity and blossoming into insight.

 The Importance Of Color